 Prompted by Calder’s project with Braniff International Airways to paint a DC-8 jet, French auctioneer and racecar driver Hervé Poulain commissions Calder to design the first-ever BMW Art Car.
-After construction, testing, and maintenance, the car is painted in 1975.

 In 1963, Calder completed construction of a large studio overlooking the Indre Valley.
 With the assistance of a full-scale, industrial ironworks, he began to fabricate his monumental works in France and devoted much of his later working years to public commissions.
 Calder died in New York in 1976 at the age of seventy-eight.